NEUDitao/AWDSite/_posts/2019-10-03-To-Create-A-Homepage.md

 ### Customizing the Title
 Let’s make some changes, shall we?
-There’s a lot going on here, but basically, this is where you can put “global” changes to your website – changing the title of your site, or the social media links at the bottom of sites, etc. Let’s change a few small things to show how it works!
+There’s a lot going on here, but basically, this is where you can put “global” changes to your website –- changing the title of your site, or the social media links at the bottom of sites, things that can be seen no matter where someone navigates.
+Each "field", or thing on the left of the colon, corresponds to a personalization you can make.
+As they say though, doing is the best way to learn, so let's change some things!

 ![](../assets/images/7.png)

-First, let’s find the line that says `title: “Site Title”`.
+First, let’s find the line that says `title: “Site Title”` (if you're lost, you can find the words using the "find on page" feature in your browser).
 We probably want to change that to something a little more personalized.
 Feel free to change it to whatever you want!

  ![](../assets/images/8.png)

 Make sure that all changes you make are between quotation marks, or else things will start getting messed up.

 Under `#Site Settings`, I changed my name, description, and title.
 That’s enough for now, isn’t it?
 Let’s save these changes, and see how it’s changed our site!
 Scroll to the bottom of the site, and you’ll see